Praa Sands

 Praa Sands (/'preɪˈsændz/ pray-sandz; Poll an Wragh, meaning pool of the wrasse), (formerly Prah Sands) is a white-sand beach and coastal village in civil parish of Breage, in Cornwall, England.
 It lies off the A394 road between Helston and Penzance.
 Formerly serving the local mining industry, it is now mostly a tourist-orientated area.
 The beach is popular with surfers and walkers.
 Towards the south eastern end of the beach is a Second World War Type 24 pillbox.
 Originally this was constructed on top of the cliffs but it has been subjected to coastal erosion and has settled down onto the beach.

 Geography

 Praa Sands is situated in a sheltered indentation within Mount's Bay; it has a long, wide, sandy, south-facing beach that is lapped by large waves for the area.
 The beach, which has shallow water and is guarded by seasonal lifeguards, attracts surfers and holidaymakers.
 Adjacent to the beach are retail outlets serving the holidaymaker.
-Residents of the beach are permitted to occupy vehicles, such as quadbikes, motorbikes, mopeds, etc. If these vehicles are under 425cc or V2, they are allowed, those found over will be impounded until other forces arrive to question if you are obeying the rules.

 Praa Sands lies within the Cornwall Area of Outstanding Natural Beauty (AONB).
 The western side of Praa Sands beach contains Folly Rocks Site of Special Scientific Interest, which is noted for its geological aspects, including a granite porphyry.